A+ Services provides engineering expertise focused on roadway, drainage solution and construction management. Specific areas of service include:

 Site Observation and Inspection

 Post Oak Blvd Reconstruction - Richmond to IH610 - Uptown Development Authority, Houston, TX

-As the Lead Engineer during construction, A+ Services is responsible for establishing the construction protocol, managing the inspection team, working with the design team, and providing various design modifications to enhance and resolve constructability of numerous work elements.
-This effort has also included performing constructability reviews, conducting value engineering and workshops to identify ways to reduce the overall project costs, and evaluating specific elements of the design to reduce estimated impacts on the public and construction schedule.
-With the ongoing utility (public and private) relocations, A+ Services is actively engaged in conflict resolutions, addressing design RFIs, and coordinating with the adjacent property owners and tenants.
+As the Lead Engineer during construction, A+ Services was responsible for establishing the construction protocol, managing the inspection team, working with the design team, and providing various design modifications to enhance and resolve constructability of numerous work elements.
+This effort also included performing constructability reviews, conducting value engineering and workshops to identify ways to reduce the overall project costs, and evaluating specific elements of the design to reduce estimated impacts on the public and construction schedule.
+With the utility (public and private) relocations, A+ Services was actively engaged in conflict resolutions, addressing design RFIs, and coordinating with the adjacent property owners and tenants.

 Roadway, Intersection + Drainage Improvements - Harris County, TX